 Ask the person offering the rate how long the rate lasts and what the rate will be once your introductory period ends.
 Additionally, before signing a new contract, always request that the person offering the rate send you terms and conditions to review.

 What if I need help figuring all of this out?

-If you need help determining if you are or were on an introductory rate, help reviewing your bills, help reviewing your contracts, or help contacting your supplier, email us at firstname.lastname@example.org.
+If you need help determining if you are or were on an introductory rate, help reviewing your bills, help reviewing your contracts, or help contacting your supplier, fill out this form and we will contact you to help.
 We are always here to provide education and protection in the energy field so you can make the best decision for your business or residence!